-The goal of the M.F.A. in Scenic Design is to prepare you for participation in professional theatre and associated disciplines.
-The M.F.A. is a three-year, sixty credit hour curriculum including scenic design, scenic painting, property courses, allied skills, technology courses, dramatic literature, history and criticism courses.
+The goal of the M.F.A. in Scenic Design is to prepare you for participation in professional theatre, academic teaching, or other associated industries.
+The M.F.A. is a three-year, sixty credit hour minimum curriculum which includes coursework in scenic design, scenic painting, properties, technology courses, and dramatic literature.

-The M.F.A. in Scenic Design combines a strong curriculum with diverse opportunities for realized design work: these are the foundation for training.
+The M.F.A. in Scenic Design combines a solid classroom curriculum with diverse opportunities for realized design work: these are the foundation for the training.
 Working professionals offer intensive instruction in both classroom and studio settings.
-You also participate in one-on-one tutorials with their major professor.

-Our M.F.A candidates are assigned at least four productions to design during their tenure in the program.
-As part of your assistantship (20 hours/week), you receive hands-on professional training in the scenic studio with the building, painting and prop acquisition of the department’s shows.
+Our M.F.A candidates are assigned to be scenic designers on three to four productions to design during their tenure in the program.
+As part of your assistantship (20 hours/week), you receive hands-on professional training in the scenic studio with the building, painting and prop acquisition of the department’s productions.

-Our Scenic Design candidates also take on positions of leadership with assigned scenic charge artist or property master positions under the guidance of the Properties and Scenic Paint Supervisor.
-In addition, candidates supervise undergraduate stagecraft students and may assist faculty designers.
+Candidates also take on positions of leadership with assigned scenic charge artist or property master positions under the guidance of the Properties and Scenic Paint Supervisor.
+In addition, candidates lead teams of undergraduate scenic studio employees during the build of productions and may assist faculty designers.

-You will complete the M.F.A. with a diverse portfolio of realized designs, highly developed research, collaborative and communication skills, a mature professional process, production leadership experience, and a rich understanding of the breath and depth of scenic design.
+You will complete the M.F.A. with a diverse portfolio of realized designs, highly developed research process, collaborative and communication skills, a professional design process, production leadership experience, and a rich understanding of the breadth and depth of scenic design.

 Reuben Lucas, Associate Professor and Head of Scenic Design